AIKozyreva/metagenomics/train_classifier_GREENGENES2.md

-# Analyse Amplicon metagenome Illumina single-end data by QIIME2 with DADA2, and Naive-bayes classifier pre-trained by Greengenes2 db and manually trained for ITS2 db.
+# QIIME2 with DADA2, and Naive-bayes classifier pre-trained by Greengenes2 db and manually trained for ITS2 db.

-QIIME2 version: Amplicon Distribution for Linux Program for 2023.2 version can be found here: https://docs.qiime2.org/2023.2/install/native/#install-qiime-2-within-a-conda-environment
+QIIME2 version: Amplicon Distribution for Linux Analyse Amplicon metagenome Illumina single-end data Program for 2023.2 version can be found here: https://docs.qiime2.org/2023.2/install/native/#install-qiime-2-within-a-conda-environment
 Page with available databases (only sequences) for classificator training: https://docs.qiime2.org/2024.2/data-resources/ Tutorial how to perform training with usage q2-feature-classifier: https://docs.qiime2.org/2024.2/tutorials/feature-classifier/